Mobile app development

 02

-Prototype the highest-value journeys before expanding the feature set.
+Prototype the highest-value mobile journeys first.

 03